Mock Mode Guide

 - Headless environments typically use mock mode, but mock mode doesn't require headless

-Core Concepts
+Core Conceptsโ

-What Mock Mode Does
+What Mock Mode Doesโ

-When mock mode is enabled (via brobot.core.mock=true
+When mock mode is enabled (via brobot.mock=true or brobot.core.mock=true property, or programmatically with MockModeManager.setMockMode(true)):

 - No screen capture - Brobot doesn't capture actual screens